-(3) Based solely on a Schedule 13G filing on February 12, 2014, except for Percent of Common Stock Outstanding.
-Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 61,370 shares or 0.136% of the Common Stock outstanding of the Company as a result of its serving as investment manager of collective trust accounts.
+- (3) Based solely on a Schedule 13G filing on February 11, 2015, except for Percent of Common Stock Outstanding.
+Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 57,282 shares or 0.126% of the Common Stock outstanding of the Company as a result of its serving as investment manager of collective trust accounts.
 VFTC directs the voting of these shares.

-(4) Based solely on a Schedule 13G filing on March 24, 2014, by Artisan Partners Limited, except for Percent of Common Stock Outstanding.
+Vanguard Investments Australia, Ltd. ("VIA"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 4,300 shares or .00% of the Common Stock outstanding of the Company as a result of its serving as investment manager of Australian investment offerings. - 4) Based solely on a Schedule 13G filing on February 3, 2015, by Citadel Advisors LLC, except for Percent of Common Stock Outstanding.